 Issuing staff with panic buttons is an incredibly effective way of reducing workplace violence.
 Panic buttons allow members of staff to call for help instantly and silently if they feel threatened or experience a violent incident.

 When the staff member activates their panic button, their exact location is sent directly to security staff.
 These security personnel will then be able to assist the person in distress as quickly as possible.
+Systems that automatically alert 911 services are also available for organizations that need them.
 Panic buttons are commonly used in the healthcare industry as well as in hospitality and social service settings.